The Lord of the Rings: The Rings of Power

 The Lord of the Rings: The Rings of Power is an American fantasy television series developed by J. D. Payne and Patrick McKay for the streaming service Amazon Prime Video.
-Based on the novel The Lord of the Rings and its appendices by J. R. R. Tolkien, the series is set thousands of years before Tolkien's The Hobbit and The Lord of the Rings and depicts the major events of Middle-earth's Second Age.
-It is produced by Amazon Studios in association with New Line Cinema and in consultation with the Tolkien Estate.
+It is based on J. R. R. Tolkien's history of Middle-earth, primarily material from the appendices of the novel The Lord of the Rings (1954–55).
+The series is set thousands of years before the novel and depicts the major events of Middle-earth's Second Age.
+It is produced by Amazon MGM Studios in association with New Line Cinema.

-Amazon bought the television rights for The Lord of the Rings from the Tolkien Estate in November 2017, making a five-season production commitment worth at least US$1 billion.
+Amazon acquired the television rights for The Lord of the Rings from the Tolkien Estate in November 2017, making a five-season production commitment worth at least US$1 billion.
 This would make it the most expensive television series ever made.
-Payne and McKay were hired in July 2018.
-The series is primarily based on the appendices of The Lord of the Rings, which include discussion of the Second Age.
-Tolkien's grandson Simon Tolkien was consulted on the development of the series.
-Per the requirements of Amazon's deal with the Tolkien Estate, it is not a continuation of Peter Jackson's The Lord of the Rings and The Hobbit film trilogies.
-Despite this, the production intended to evoke the films using similar production design, younger versions of characters from the films, and a main theme by Howard Shore who composed the music for both trilogies.
-Bear McCreary composed the series' score.
+Payne and McKay were hired in July 2018 for their first credited roles.
+Their story bridges Second Age references in the appendices with original material, developed in consultation with the estate and Tolkien lore experts.
+Per Amazon's deal with the estate, the series is not a continuation of Peter Jackson's The Lord of the Rings (2001–2003) and The Hobbit (2012–2014) film trilogies.
+Despite this, the producers intended to evoke the films using similar production design, younger versions of film characters, and a main theme by Howard Shore who composed the music for both trilogies.
+Bear McCreary composed the series' original score.

-A large international cast was hired, and filming for the eight-episode first season took place in New Zealand, where the films were produced, from February 2020 to August 2021 (with a production break of several months during that time due to the COVID-19 pandemic).
-Amazon moved production for future seasons to the United Kingdom, where filming for the second season began in October 2022.
+A large international cast was hired and filming for the eight-episode first season took place in New Zealand, where the films were produced, from February 2020 to August 2021.
+This included a production break of several months due to the COVID-19 pandemic.
+Amazon moved production for future seasons to the United Kingdom.
+Filming for the second season took place there from October 2022 to June 2023, finishing amid the 2023 Writers Guild of America strike.
+A third season is in production.

-The Lord of the Rings: The Rings of Power premiered on September 1, 2022, with the first two episodes, which Amazon stated had the most viewers for a Prime Video premiere.
-The rest of the eight-episode first season ran until October 14.
-It has received generally positive reviews from critics, although responses from audiences, including vocal Tolkien fans, were mixed.
-The second season is expected to be released in 2024.
+The Lord of the Rings: The Rings of Power premiered on September 1, 2022.
+The first season was released through October and was the most-watched of any Prime Video original series according to Amazon.
+It received generally positive reviews from critics, particularly for its visuals and designs, but there were criticisms for the writing and pacing.
+The second season was released from August to October 2024.
+It was met with lower viewership than the first season and a similar critical response.